Anoncheg1/selected-window-contrast/README.md

 # selected-window-contrast

 Allow to set color of background and text by comparing their brightness.
-This is useful for changing themes during the daytime (https://github.com/GuidoSchmidt/circadian) and for highlighting selected window.
-Just loop windows at frame and change colors.
+This is useful for highlighting selected window that may have different themes during the daytime, [Circadian package](https://github.com/GuidoSchmidt/circadian).
+It just loop windows at frame and change colors.

 Also working for modeline.